Apple’s pushed a new iOS 14.5.1 update to iPhone users and the point upgrade has an important change on board.

 The software fixes an issue with App Tracking Transparency where some users who previously disabled Allow Apps to Request to Track in Settings may not receive prompts from apps after re-enabling it.

-If you’re curious about the security patches, you can read about those over on Apple’s website.
+If you’re curious about the security patches, both of them are related to WebKit.
+You can read about them over on Apple’s website.

 iOS 14.5.1 Jailbreak

 The developer teams behind the Checkra1n and unC0ver jailbreaking tools have released versions that are compatible with newer versions of iOS 14, but only Checkra1n (which is currently in beta) is compatible with iOS 14.5.
-It’s unclear if it’s compatible with iOS 14.5.1.
+Unfortunately, neither appears to work with iOS 14.5.1.

 The newest version of unC0ver is compatible with newer iPhones including the iPhone 12 series.
 That’s big news if you’ve been waiting to jailbreak your new phone.
 Unfortunately it’s only compatible with versions up to iOS 14.3.